navapbc/template-infra/infra/README.md

 `terraform workspace select [Name]` - This command will switch your workspace to the workspace you select.

-`terraform workspace delete [Name]` - This command will delete the specified workspace. (does not delete infrastucture, that step will done first)
+`terraform workspace delete [Name]` - This command will delete the specified workspace. (does not delete infrastructure, that step will done first)

 ## Workspaces - Staging Environment
-&nbsp;&nbsp; Workspaces can be used here to allow multiple develepors to deploy their own stacks for development and testing.
+&nbsp;&nbsp; Workspaces can be used here to allow multiple developers to deploy their own stacks for development and testing.
 If workspaces wont be necessary for this project set the prefix variable to "staging."
 ``` sh
 # Example resource using the prefix
 resource "aws_instance" "self" {